SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-trusted-certificates.md

 layout: redirect
 ---

-Cumulocity IoT allows devices to connect by Mqtt protocol using X509 certificate.
-To do so, a certificate must be trusted by Cumulocity.
+Cumulocity IoT allows devices to connect by Mqtt protocol using X509 certificate for authentication.
+To do so, a certificate must be trusted by Cumulocity IoT.
 Certificate is trusted when it is added to trusted certificates and is in activated state.

 >**Info:** This guide provide information about managing trusted certificates.
 For information about connecting devices using certificates look at: [Device certificates](/device-sdk/mqtt#device-certificates)